 - We took a Big Bus tour around London and did the boat ride up to Greenwich (so we could be in two places at once – The Prime Meridian – See Picture Below)

 - Contiki hosted a meet & greet in London the night prior to departure but we didn’t make it because our own adventuring took longer than anticipated.

 - The hotel we stayed in was not anything special.
 The hotel was overbooked and between Contiki and the hotel, the room assignments were messed up.

 Day 3 – London to Amsterdam

-- Early morning leaving the hotel, we hopped on the coach bus and we were off.
+- Early morning departure from the hotel, we hopped on the coach bus and we were off.

 - The ferry docked in France and then traveled through Belgium on our way to Amsterdam.

-- When in Amsterdam, we did the sunset canal tour Amsterdam.
+- When in Amsterdam, we took a sunset canal tour Amsterdam.
 I enjoyed the canal tour.
-After the canal tour there was another excursion, we decided not to partake but ended up seeing part of the excursion because we needed to use the restroom.
+After the canal tour, there was another excursion that we decided not to do but ended up seeing part of the excursion because we needed to use the restroom.
 After the restroom, Emily and I did some exploring of Dam Square.